Pepsi4/Twitter-autopost/README.md

 # MVVM-Twitter
-App allows you to ban and unban lists of users in twitter.
+App allows you to post your twitt in selected time.

 Pattern: MVVM